How to Make A Custom Rustic Doormat

 Have a clear plan for your project with our FREE Project Planning Worksheet.
 Simply click the button below to get your Project Planning Worksheet delivered straight to your inbox!

 - Non-Skid Rug Mat: I used this one from Walmart, because it was large enough, and the cheapest I could find.
-At posting, the Walmart mat was $6.87, while the least expensive correctly sized mat on Amazon was this one at $8.49.
+At posting, the Walmart mat was a couple dollars cheaper than the least expensive one I could find on Amazon (this one), but definitely check before you buy!

 - Sturdy Fabric: I used some excess blackout lining I had sitting around, but pretty much anything sturdy, sew-able and neutral colored would work.